ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 > Document processing, the task of converting analog data into a digital
 > format&mdash;a problem statement so simple yet tough to solve.

-I came to realize that document processing is ubiquitous&mdash;from corporations to NGOs, small organizations to large conglomerates&mdash; there's always a PDF that needs to be digitized!  **Solving this problem even has significant ramifications**: [archival climate data](https://public.wmo.int/en/our-mandate/what-we-do/observations/data-rescue-and-archives) that can help scientists understand the growing global crisis is locked in paper documents.
-Document processing is not just hard, it may as well be urgent.
+After working with different organizations, I realized that document processing is ubiquitous&mdash;from corporations to NGOs, small organizations to large conglomerates&mdash; there's always a PDF that needs to be digitized!  **Solving this problem even has significant ramifications**: [archival climate data](https://public.wmo.int/en/our-mandate/what-we-do/observations/data-rescue-and-archives) that can help scientists understand the growing global crisis is locked in paper documents.
+So document processing is not just hard; it may also be urgent.

 <!-- add image of document processing stuff -->